Cadasta/cadasta-docs/en/01-gettingstarted.md

     * If you're going to be the administrator of a new organization in Cadasta, you can **[create your organization](02-organizations.md)** by selecting the **Organizations** button and then **Add**.
 You'll be asked to enter some basic information about your organization and save it.
 The person who creates an organization becomes the organization's administrator by default.
 Note that most users will not create their own organizations; instead they will be added to one.

 3. Next, you need to be added to a project by your organization or project administrator.
 Administrators can also **[create new projects](03-projects.md)** and add members to it.
-As part of the project creation process, you'll be asked to upload a questionnaire, which creates the structure for your location data collection.
-If you don't have one of your own, you can use either the [minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) or the [standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx).
+As part of the project creation process, you'll be asked to upload a questionnaire, which creates the structure for your data collection.
+You can use either the [minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) or the [standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx), or modify one of them to meet your needs.
 You'll also need to add project members, project locations, and project resources as needed.

 4. Once you have an account, organization, and project, it's time to start gathering data!
-If you need to collect data in the field, you can use either [ODK Collect](/en/05-odkcollect.md) or [GeoODK Colled](/en/06-geoodkcollect.md).
+If you need to collect data in the field, you can use either [ODK Collect](/en/05-odkcollect.md) or [GeoODK Collect](/en/06-geoodkcollect.md), which are both applications for Android.
 If you don't need to be in the field, you can use the Cadasta Platform directly.

 _* For printed versions, go to the associated section in the document._